lucas-jammes/code-template/templates/markdown.md

   print("This is a colored line.")
 ```

-Or use a two backticks to mention other technical informations: `path/to/file.csv`.
+You can also use two backticks to insert other technical information: `path/to/file.csv`.

 ## Quote